Atiur Rahman: Career

-Rahman was a planning officer in the Bangladesh Tourism Corporation in 1975.
-In 1994, he established a development NGO under the title 'Unnayan Shamannay'.
-He had worked at the Bangladesh Institute of Development Studies in different capacities for nearly 28 years and retired as Senior Research Fellow on 4 April 2006.
-He also served as director of the state-owned Sonali Bank, the largest in Bangladesh.
+Atiur Rahman served as a planning officer in the Bangladesh Tourism Corporation in 1975.
+In 1994, he established a development NGO under the title Unnayan Shamannay.
+He worked at the Bangladesh Institute of Development Studies in different capacities for nearly 28 years and retired as Senior Research Fellow on 4 April 2006.
+He served as director of the state-owned Sonali Bank, the largest in Bangladesh.

-In 2001, the government appointed him as the chairman of the board of directors of the Janata Bank, the second-largest in the country.
+In 2001, the government appointed him as chairman of the board of directors of the Janata Bank, the second-largest in the country.
 In 2006, he joined the University of Dhaka in the Department of Development Studies as a professor.

-Also, he served in Mohammed Yunus' National Task Force on Poverty Eradication.
-He was also involved in the management of a number of socio-cultural organisations including Credit Development Forum, Monajatuddin Smriti Sangsad, Bangladesh Economic Association and Asiatic Society and Bangla Academy.
-Rahman focused his work in the area of poverty alleviation, engaging in first-hand research to find the causes of poverty and means of remedy.
-He worked specifically with shoal dwellers and poverty alleviation.
+He was involved in the management of a number of socio-cultural organisations including Credit Development Forum, Monajatuddin Smriti Sangsad, Bangladesh Economic Association and Asiatic Society and Bangla Academy.
+Atiur Rahman focused on poverty alleviation, engaging in first-hand research to find the causes of poverty and means of remedy.
+He worked specifically with shoal dwellers.

+Central bank governor

-On 29 April 2009, Rahman was appointed as the 10th governor of Bangladesh Bank, the central bank of the country, for a tenure of four years.
+On 29 April 2009, Atiur Rahman was appointed as the 10th governor of Bangladesh Bank, the central bank of the country, for a tenure of four years.
 He assumed the title on 3 May 2009 and was reappointed until July 2016.
-After his tenure as a governor, he joined again the Department of Development Studies.
-The Dhaka University Syndicate appointed him as a 'Bangabandhu Chair' on 1 November 2019.
-Also, he is serving as a Chairperson of Unnayan Shamannay.